| The

 decision, and sets forth alternative "burden of proof" and

 presumption language for states to consider.
+The

 Academy has launched a national public awareness campaign to